joswald123/Lifetimews/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Front-end project created with React framework.
-It is an information website that work in the financial field for business and individuals in California.
-With a partnert we improved the apperence of the original website working with: React, javaScript, Css, Bootstrap, EmailJs.
+Front-end project.
+It is an information website that works in the financial field for businesses and individuals in California.
+With a partner, we improved the appearance of the original website working with: React, javaScript, CSS, Bootstrap, EmailJs.

 ![Logo](src/images/logo.png)